Job Title: Organizing Fellow/Intern

 At least 1-2 year experience and/or willingness to learn

-- Strong commitment to civic engagement, community organizing, and empowerment of young underrepresented Asian and Asian American communities
+- Strong commitment to civic engagement, community organizing, and empowerment of underrepresented Asian communities

-- Self-starter, excellent communication skill, good time management, and meeting dues dates
+- Self-starter, excellent communication skills, good time management, and meeting deadlines

 - Works well in challenging environment both independently and as part of a team